Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Introduction

-Informally, given a directed, strongly connected graph as the underlying static graph as well as a period~$\Delta$ and upper bounds on the travel time between each pair of vertices, the objective is to compute a (single) timestamp for each directed edge such that a fastest temporal path between any two vertices does not exceed the given upper bound.
+Informally, given a directed, strongly connected graph as the underlying static graph as well as a period~$\Delta$ and upper bounds on the travel time between each pair of vertices, the objective is to compute a (single) periodic timestamp for each directed edge such that a fastest temporal path between any two vertices does not exceed the given upper bound.
 The upper bounds between pairs of vertices can be interpreted as a guaranteed quality of service that must be met.
 The bounds are specified by a matrix $D$ of integers or $\infty$.
 The latter means that we do not impose any restriction on the fastest path between the corresponding vertices.
 Motivated by transportation networks with fixed traffic lines, we consider only one global period instead of allowing different periods for all edges.
-Since waiting times are unavoidable and natural, for example, due to transfer times at transit hubs, we assume that there is a small amount of waiting time allowed on all paths and introduce a minimum slack parameter~$k$ that specifies how much waiting time is at least acceptable on all routes.
+Since waiting times are unavoidable and natural, for example, due to transfer times at transit hubs, we assume that there is a small amount of waiting time allowed on all shortest paths and introduce a minimum slack parameter~$k$ that specifies how much waiting time is at least acceptable on all shortest routes.
+This parameter gives us some leeway to work with, as waiting is necessary even on very small instances, such as the one shown in \cref{fig:MinEx}.

+Travelers on a public transport network typically have to change trains along the way.
+In practice, a minimum transfer time must be planned for each change.
+For simplicity, we consider only the case where all transfer times are 0.
+However, one could easily extend the model by imposing non-trivial minimum transfer times at each stop.
+More precisely, one could add constraints specifying that the difference between the arrival time at a stop and the departure time on a leaving edge must be at least a given stop-specific constant (the minimum transfer time at this stop).

 \subparagraph*{Related work.} Klobas et al.\ show that the \textsc{Simple Periodic TGR} with exact given fastest travel times is \textsc{NP}-hard even for a small constant period $\Delta \geq 3$~\cite[Theorem 3]{TGR_arxive,TGR_sand}.
 However, if the underlying static graph is a tree, the problem is solvable in polynomial time~\cite[Theorem 27]{TGR_arxive,TGR_sand}.
 It is fixed-parameter tractable (FPT) with respect to the feedback edge number of the underlying graph but W[1]-hard when parameterized by the feedback vertex number of the underlying graph~\cite[Theorem 29 and Theorem 4]{TGR_arxive,TGR_sand}.